The Isogeny Problems

 Statement: Let \( \mathcal{O} \) be an imaginary quadratic order of discriminant \( d \).
 Given two \( \mathcal{O} \)-oriented elliptic curves \( (E, \omega) \) and \( (E', \omega') \), find an ideal \( \mathfrak{a} \) such that \( \mathfrak{a} \ast (E, \omega) = (E', \omega') \).

-A solution contains: the description of a classical or quantum algorithm with time complexity below \( L_d( 1/2 ) \).
+A solution contains: the description of a classical or quantum algorithm with time complexity below \( L_d( 1/2 ) \), or, show that such an algorithm cannot exist.

 Problem 3